The Axe: From Farm Tool to Fearsome Weapon

 The Dane Axe (Breiðöx)

 As the Viking Age progressed and conflicts escalated into large-scale field battles, the axe evolved into a more specialized, formidable form: the Dane Axe.
 Characterized by a massive, broad blade mounted on a shaft typically 4 to 6 feet long, this weapon required two hands to wield effectively.
 It was the signature weapon of the elite housecarls, professional bodyguards who formed the backbone of late Viking armies.
 The Dane Axe could deliver a blow powerful enough to cleave through a helmet, split a shield entirely, or decapitate a horse.
-The Bayeux Tapestry famously depicts a Viking housecarl wielding a Dane Axe at the Battle of Hastings, a testament to its enduring reputation even as the Viking Age waned.
+The Bayeux Embroidery famously depicts a Viking housecarl wielding a Dane Axe at the Battle of Hastings, proof of its enduring reputation even as the Viking Age waned.
 Historical reenactment sources provide excellent technical breakdowns of how these axes were balanced and used.

 Crafting and Maintenance